 3. the appropriate Vice President

-and the Associate Executive Director of the Binghamton University Foundation.
+and the Executive Director of the Binghamton University Foundation.

-A. Deposits: Deposits to an agency account should be made at the Binghamton University Foundation Accounting Services windows in the Administration building, mezzanine floor.
+A. Deposits: Deposits to an agency account should be made at the Binghamton University Foundation Accounting Services windows in the Old O'Connor building, Room G042.
 A Foundation deposit form (printable below) must be completed and presented with the deposit.
 A receipt will be provided when such deposits are made.
 A reason for the deposit must be stated on the receipt to ensure it meets agency account guidelines.
 Attach any additional documentation to the deposit form.

 B. Disbursements: Disbursements from the account should be made by completing a standard Foundation

 voucher (printable below) and forwarding it to the attention of the Foundation Accounting

 Disbursements from the account must be reasonable and necessary, and exclusively for projects and/or department (office) needs related to the University Center at Binghamton.
 Under no circumstances may personal, non-University related expenses be processed through an agency account.
 All disbursements must be supported by proper invoices and all vouchers must be signed by the custodian or authorized signatory of the account.Vouchers paying individuals must also be signed by the payee (at lower left).The signature of the payee’s “designee” will not be accepted.Foundation agency account vouchers which are drawn reimbursing the custodian of the agency account (where there is only one custodian for the account) must also be countersigned by the custodian’s next level supervisor.When an agency account has more than one authorized signatory, such reimbursement requests may be countersigned by the second authorized signatory of the fund.In essence, an individual cannot authorize disbursements from an agency account to reimburse oneself.